Skip to content

 static:

-root: / # Root filesystem access
+public_dir: / # Root filesystem access (avoid!)

 2. Serve Only Intended Files